yeslogic/prince-docs/docs/styling.md

 #### Padding

 The property [`padding`](css-props.md#prop-padding) defines the padding inside the box model.
-Each padding's size can be set individually with the properties [padding-top](css-props.md#prop-padding-top), [padding-bottom](css-props.md#prop-padding-bottom), [padding-left](css-props.md#prop-padding-left) and [padding-right](css-props.md#prop-padding-right), or you can use the *shorthand property* [padding](css-props.md#prop-padding) to specify all four paddings together.
+Each padding's size can be set individually with the properties [padding-top](css-props.md#prop-padding-top), [padding-bottom](css-props.md#prop-padding-bottom), [padding-left](css-props.md#prop-padding-left) and [padding-right](css-props.md#prop-padding-right), or you can use the _shorthand property_ [padding](css-props.md#prop-padding) to specify all four paddings together.
 The syntax of the shorthand property is:

 ```

     padding: top right bottom left

 ```

 If there are only:

--   three values: then the left padding is set equal to the right padding;
+-   three values: the left padding is set equal to the right padding;
--   two values: then the left padding is set equal to the right padding, and the bottom padding is set equal to the top padding;
+-   two values: the left padding is set equal to the right padding, and the bottom padding is set equal to the top padding;
--   one value: then all paddings are made equal.
+-   one value: all paddings are made equal.

 #### Background

 The background of an element can be styled with the [`background-color`](css-props.md#prop-background-color) and the [`background-image`](css-props.md#prop-background-image) properties, or with the shorthand property [`background`](css-props.md#prop-background).
 See also [Background Images](graphics.md#background-images).

 Various standard properties are available to position the background, to clip it or to determine whether, and how it should be repeated.
 Prince extends control on the background with the [`-prince-background-image-resolution`](css-props.md#prop-prince-background-image-resolution) property, used to control image size in print (see [Image Size](graphics.md#image-size)), and with the `bleed` modifier of the [`background-attachment`](css-props.md#prop-background-attachment) property, which, when used together with `background-size: cover`, allows a background image to cover the entire page bleed area (see [Trimming marks](paged.md#trimming-marks)).

 ### Display